jhudsl/tidyversecourse/docs/05-prediction.md

 ## $ city_Not.in.a.city          <dbl> 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0,…
 ```

-Great now we no longer have `NA` values!
+Great, now we no longer have `NA` values!

 #### Specifying the Model